 Sowards shook his head again, adding, “I have never hit a shot like that.
 I couldn’t see where it landed.
 Once I did see the ball, it was three feet from the hole and going soft.
 I thought it had a chance.
 When it went in, what a feeling!”

 Sowards built a steady 2-up lead through 13 holes, winning Holes 5, 7 and 13 before Forsyth rallied with birdies on No. 14 and 16, the latter a 30-foot bomb to tie the match.
 Sowards’ ensuing tee shot on No. 18 was in the right rough and watched as Forsyth hit his soaring approach 10 feet behind the flagstick.

 Sowards’ approach landed on the cart path, bounced high and came to rest at the crest of a hill.
 From there, Sowards pitched the ball softly down the side of the hill and gravity took over.

-The PGA Cup returns in 2021 to Foxhills Resort Club & Resort in Ottershaw, Surrey, England, the site of the last GB&I victory in 2017.
+The PGA Cup returns this week to Foxhills Resort Club & Resort in Ottershaw, Surrey, England, the site of the last GB&I victory in 2017.